s1gtrap/s1gtrap.github.io/content/portfolio.md

 A minimum viable product enabling users to share pictures of nearby bus stops on a map for others to enjoy.

-The backend consists of TypeScript using the fastify web framework, Postgres for data and Amazon S3 for media storage.
+The backend consists of TypeScript using the fastify web framework, Postgres for data storage and Amazon S3 for media storage.

 The frontend is written with TypeScript and React.